apostrophecms/docs/docs/reference/modules/admin-bar.md

 The following method belongs to this module and may be useful in project-level code.
 See the [source code](https://github.com/apostrophecms/apostrophe/blob/main/modules/%40apostrophecms/admin-bar/index.js) for all methods that belong to this module.
 <!-- Some are used within the module and would just create noise here. -->

 Because this module has an alias, you can call these from another module from the alias path.
-For example, `self.apos.[the alias].add()`.
+For example, `self.apos.adminBar.add()`.

 ### `add(name, label, permission, options)`